 - Administer chemotherapy as ordered by the doctor

-Pediatric intensive care unit (PICU) nurse duties
+What do pediatric intensive care unit (PICU) nurse do?

-One primary difference is that typically PICU nurses have a smaller number of patients to care for during their shifts.
+One primary difference is that, typically, PICU nurses have a smaller number of patients to care for during their shifts.
 While that might sound like it could be “easier,” remember that treatments are less uniform in a pediatric unit as patients are at varying stages of development—medications and treatment plans need to be tailored for the patients’ stage in development.

 Where do pediatric nurses work?

 Pediatric nurses have many workplace options depending on what subset of care they are interested in.
 According to 2017 data from the Institute of Pediatric Nursing, the three most common workplaces for certified pediatric nurses include:2

 - Children’s hospitals associated with a major medical center (28.3 percent)